nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. User requests to list students
 2. Academy Directory shows a list of students
 3. User requests to edit a specific student in the list
-4. Academy Directory edit the student
+4. Academy Directory edits the student

     Use case ends.